AmitBerger/domain_extractor/README.md

 - Very large files may require significant processing time
 - VirusTotal Integration: Maliciousness checks require a valid API key without it, domains are still extracted but not flagged
-- Performance Impact: Querying VirusTotal for each domain adds network latency and may slow down processing on large lists
+- Performance Impact: Querying VirusTotal for each domain adds network latency and may slow down processing on large lists -Daili 500 requests limitaion from API(for a free user)

 ## 📊 Performance